 “The swift process prevents and limits the opportunity of citizens to understand what this deal is all about and what its [financial] implications are for the long term,” she said.

-Among the groups represented at the rally were AFSCME, the American Federation of Teachers of Maryland, Health Care for the Homeless, Unite Here Local 7, Laborers International of North America, Maryland Working Families, Baltimoreans United in Leadership Development (BUILD), Peoples Power Assembly, Project PLASE and City Advocates in Solidarity with the Homeless.
+Among the groups represented at the rally were AFSCME, the American Federation of Teachers of Maryland, Health Care for the Homeless, Unite Here Local 7, Laborers International Union of North America, Maryland Working Families, Baltimoreans United in Leadership Development (BUILD), Peoples Power Assembly, Project PLASE and City Advocates in Solidarity with the Homeless.

 At a City Council hearing held after the rally, Councilman Carl Stokes had his own critique of city’s plan to pay for new roads, sewers, parks and piers on property that Plank owns and wants to turn into a shoreline “destination.”
 The mixed-use waterfront project would be anchored by the headquarters of Plank’s company, sports-apparel-maker Under Armour.

 Stokes, who heads the economic development committee that must act on the TIF legislation, noted that a similar community is now being built on 200 acres of land in White Marsh without tax subsidies.

 The developer, Edward St. John of St. John Properties, is paying for his own infrastructure, Stokes said.